Skip to content

 Unlike contract variables, contract constants don’t consume space in persistent state.
 Their values are stored directly in the code Cell of the contract.

-// global constants are calculated in compile-time and cannot change
+// global constants are calculated at compile-time and cannot change

 const GlobalConst1: Int = 1000 + ton("42") + pow(10, 9);